nopnop2002/esp-idf-mbedtls/aes_crypt/README.md

 # AES encryption & decryption
 AES uses the same key (shared key) for encryption and decryption.
 This project uses mbedtls_ctr_drbg_seed and mbedtls_ctr_drbg_random to generate the shared key.
+One advantage of AES encryption is that the size of the data before and after encryption remains the same.
 I referred [this](https://tls.mbed.org/kb/how-to/encrypt-with-aes-cbc).

 |Mechanism|ESP-IDF|InputSize|